lwag212/sdxl-sige/sdxl/README.md

+# SDXL-SIGE

+We demonstrate the visual and performance results from SDXL-SIGE below.
+For a more in depth discussion, we refer you to our [paper](./SDXL_SIGE.pdf) located in this directory.

 # Visual Results for SDXL

 Here we are demonstrating the visual results from SDXL-SIGE.
 We demonstrate the performance gains and provide the code to generate these results in the section below.

 ## Inpainting